 In addition to lanes for cars, there are often bike lanes.
 Cyclists must obey stop signs, traffic lights, and pedestrian crosswalks.
 Unfortunately, no one has told them this.
 Make sure to always check for cyclists even if you have the right-of-way.

 Many traffic laws are different in France.
 One that might be disconcerting is the placement of traffic lights immediately after an intersection.
 You may be crossing on the green at an intersection only to see a car start at the other side of the intersection and speed towards you.
-It can be frightening but the car will come to a stop just before your crosswalk.
-We hope.
+It can be frightening but the car will (should) come to a stop just before your crosswalk.
 Also, unless there is a Yield or Stop sign, cars on the right have the right of way.
 Even if they are on a smaller street.
 This is different from North America where the car on the larger street has the right of way.
 It can look like madness to people not familiar with it.
 Check out this video from atop the Arc de Triomphe.
 The cars already in the traffic circle must give way to cars entering it from the right.
 It looks scary – but as long as you know the rule, it works.

 www.youtube.com/watch?v=-2RCPpdmSVg